KateHickey26/mini-express-app/README.md

 # Mini Express API

-A minimal Express.js app, built as a practice in express apps and deployment.
+A minimal Express.js app, built as a practice in express apps, API building, and deployment.

 Features:
 - Basic routes (`/hello`, `/echo`, `/protected`)